What's Included in the Price

 - Public liability insurance

-- Familiarity with SA Power Networks requirements and metering
+- Familiarity with SA Power Networks requirements, metering, and controlled load tariff transitions

 How We Calculate

 Estimates are based on current licensed Electrician rates in metropolitan Adelaide, typical equipment costs, and standard installation complexity.
 All prices include GST.
 Adelaide rates tend to be 10–15% higher than Sydney due to the smaller contractor market.
-REPS rebates are not deducted from the displayed range.
+REPS rebates and federal STCs are not deducted from the displayed range.